-The teacher will introduce the concept of graphs to the students and model for them various types of graphs.
-Students will then research how many national sites are located in their state and in one of the states represented on the 2010 quarters.
-Students will compare their findings and show the results on a graph type of their choice.
+The teacher will introduce the concept of graphs and model various types of graphs.
+Students will then research how many national sites are located in their state and in one of the states represented on the 2010 quarters, compare their findings and show the results on a graph type of their choice.

 Students will demonstrate an understanding of graphs.

 Major Subject Area Connections

 - First grade

 Session Length: 20-30 minutes

 Total Length: 46-90 minutes

 Terms and Concepts